 - District transportation will establish standard operating procedures on the reallocation of personnel and vehicles to ensure that all persons are relocated in a timely and orderly manner while keeping accountability of all persons during transit.

 - District finance will ensure that emergency procurements for services are both allowable and conducted in a timely manner to support on-site operations.

 - The campus principal will oversee all on-site operations while ensuring the safety of all personnel, students, and visitors.

 - Each teacher will ensure that all students and visitors exit the building in a safe and timely manner and will maintain accountability of all students throughout the evacuation process.

-Of course, this a simplistic look at a much more complex operation.
+This is a simplistic look at a much more complex operation.
 A closer examination by the planning team should identify additional personnel with responsibilities that support the evacuation function.
-The planning team should consider determining and delegating responsibility based on what must occur before, during, and after the impact of a hazard or threat.
-By looking at who is doing what at each point in time, then a comprehensive set of responsibilities can be identified for each key position within the district.
+The planning team should consider determining and delegating responsibility based on what must occur before, during, and after the impact of a hazard.
+By looking at who is doing what at each point in time, a comprehensive set of responsibilities can be identified for each key position within the district.

 What is the Incident Command System (ICS)?

 ICS is a standardized, on-scene, all-hazard, incident management approach based on best practices.
 Established as part of the National Incident Management System (NIMS), ICS provides a nationwide template enabling local, state, federal and tribal governments and private-sector and non-governmental organizations to work together effectively and efficiently to prevent, mitigate, prepare for, respond to, and recover from incidents.